-So you are thinking about buying your first Hot Tub, eh?
-(Yes, I'm Canadian.
-LOL.)
+So you are thinking about buying your first hot tub, eh?
+(Yes, I'm Canadian.)
 Reading this entire article is your first right move.
 As they say, knowledge is power.

 Well, you are going to love your hot tub.
 And, speaking from experience, based on years of performing installations and repairs in some of the coldest winters on the planet and with just about every make and model on the market, there are a few things you should look at first before you make that big purchase decision.